bitlabstudio/webfaction-django-boilerplate/README.md

     cp fab_settings.py.sample fab_settings.py

+You might want to create a ``.ssh`` directory on your server with permissions setup properly:

+    fab create_ssh_dir
+    scp $HOME/.ssh/id_rsa.pub username@username.webfactional.com:/home/username/.ssh/

-From now on we will use an sophisticated fabric file that will setup your local repository and deploy it on your webfaction server:
+From now on we will use an sophisticated fabric file that will setup your local repository and deploy it on your webfaction server.

     fab prepare_local_repo
     fab install_server